shuttle1987/footbag-db/README.md

 Before anything is pushed to the master branch it first needs to be tested on the develop branch.
 Because the master branch *is* the live site any changes to this branch must be via a pull request.

-This branch is deployed to the live site via the Fabric deployment.
-Note that Fabric will not deploy to the live site if *any* unit tests do not pass, so please make sure that all the test pass before creating a pull request.
+This branch is deployed to the live site via the invoke script found in tasks.py Note that the script will not deploy to the live site if *any* unit tests do not pass, so please make sure that all the test pass before creating a pull request.

 ###New features